suvendu-kumar/FeatureDice/docs/pages/GettingStarted.rst

 Data Fusion
 -----------

-Data fusion will take all the data that is normalized in previous step and make a single fused data.
+Data fusion will take all the data that is normalized in the previous step and make a single fused data.
 This will result in a single dataframe ``fusedData`` in the ``fusionData`` object.

 ::